Tudor67/Neural-Networks-Assignments/2018-2019/assignment 9 (A2C)/README.md

 ![a2c_details](./images/a2c_details.png)

 ## Results
+Unfortunately I couldn't obtain good results with this implementation/architecture/hyperparameters.
+More investigation is needed.

 ## Some notes
 * Value-based methods have __high variability__.
 To reduce this we can use the _advantage function_ instead of the value function.